warut-vijit/circuit-wizard/README.md

   --Automatic snap-to-gate functionality for readability

+  --Speedy implementation of all basic logic gates

   --Implemented in lightweight, fast Java Swing UI

+  --Circuit I/O display available

 Plans

+  --Diagnostic view with current visualization in test cases

   --Cryptographic verification using trapdoor function for easy submission

   --Ability to simulate circuit with infinite loop detection

+  --Implementation of non-primitive circuit elements